 If you are not a member of our federation and would like to join, click here to find a local association.

-May 18 - Governor Abbott Announces Phase Two To Open Texas (Executive Order, PDF)
+May 18 - Governor Abbott Announces Phase II To Open Texas (Executive Order, PDF)

 May 5 - Governor Abbott Issues Executive Order To Expand Openings Of Certain Businesses and Activities